fac20/student-project-ideas/README.md

 We're looking for **problems, not solutions**, so even if you do have an idea in mind about how to solve this, you should explore how to solve this issue as a team once projects have been selected.

 You can contribute more than one issue if you like.

+Before reading week (and depending on how many ideas are submitted), we will take 90-120 seconds for each issue to be introduced by the person who wrote it, so everyone understands the starting point for each potential project.